sc-voice/sc-voice/docs/en/Home-EN.md

 [Voice](https://voice.suttacentral.net).
 [Voice](https://voice.suttacentral.net)
-is a companion website for [SuttaCentral](voice.suttacentral.net), which hosts the vast ocean Early Buddhist Texts (aka.
+is a companion website for [SuttaCentral](voice.suttacentral.net), which hosts the vast ocean of Early Buddhist Texts (aka.
 "EBTs") and their translations into contemporary languages, making them freely available to all.
 Voice is designed to be